geostyler/geostyler-rest/README.md

 Note that the OGC API styles is an API to manage and persist styles, so you'll also need a database.
 Currently only postgres is supported.

 Activate it by setting the `OGC_API` environment variable to `true`.
-You'll also need to set the `DATABASE_URL` environment variable to an appropriate value, e.g. `postgres://postgres@gs-postgres:5432/ogc`
+You'll also need to set the `DATABASE_URL` environment variable to an appropriate value, e.g. `postgres://postgres@gs-postgres:5432/ogc` as well as set the `OGC_USER` and `OGC_PASSWORD` to appropriate values.
+Only authenticated requests (HTTP Basic) are allowed to modify data.
+Styles are stored using their native format at the point when they were inserted, but can be requested in any format GeoStyler supports.

 ### Compose setup